The StrengthsFinder assessment is one of the most useful tools I have ever found.

 - a joy for the techniques and modality of providing that relief.

-However, nearly every practitioner also experiences burnout: the emotional drain that comes from financial pressure and the daily grind of producing results.
+However, nearly every owner also experiences burnout: the emotional drain that comes from financial pressure and the daily grind of producing results.

 In addition to all the other benefits listed above, I think StrengthsFinder can take a weight off the shoulders of an overwhelmed business owner.
 By recognizing the areas where you are gifted and naturally proficient—as well as those qualities that don’t come naturally—you will be able to create more balance as a business owner.
 Focus on what you do best, and outsource the tasks in which you have weaknesses.
 Setting limitations is the key behind a successful niche.

 I hope you’ve enjoyed reading about this tool.
 If you have taken it already and want to share your results with me, feel free to contact me privately by sending a message here.

 And if you want an expert opinion on what you can do to identify the root causes of toxicity in your company, check out my services.